reagul/TraceExplorerPCF-DotNet/README.md

 1> cf push xamarin  -b hwc_buildpack -s windows2012R2

-If you know how to modify the Dotnet app and Publish, you know wha to do to get to a PCF ready artifct .
-The Push-to-CF folder is meant for ready test and points to hard coded Backing Boot REST app.
+The Push-to-CF folder is meant for ready built Dotnet artifact making it easy to TEST and the Dotnet app points to hard coded Backing Boot REST app URL.
+So if the hosts are taken on your PCF ORG,you will need to rebuild the BootREST and Dotnet app again.

 -Build and Push Spring Boot app : Do this from inside the  BootREST folder